beam4/jekyll-netlify-boilerplate/pages/index.md

 We will select different templates, first Jekyll then 11ty, next maybe Next.js, Next maybe Jigsaw. ( All are static statis generator name.)

+#### Sections And Navigation

 Follow the [Tutorial](/tutorial) if you want to deploy by yourself.

 The most difficult part is how to use the site,how to run the site?
 We will share in [Opinions](/opinions) section as a starter.

-We will introduce data and data analyze according our understanding, that is foundation to use website.
-We will use Google Analytics.
+We will introduce data and data analyze according our understanding, the data analysis are foundation of a website, we will use [Google Analytics](/tutorial/google-analytics).

 We will briefly touch domain name, an introduction and how to use domain name, a domain name usually cost about 10 USD a year